🚀 See Middesk in action with an instant, self-guided demo

 1. Require PEPs to provide information on potential RCAs at onboarding

 Because their positions inherently make them higher-risk clients, PEPs often demand closer scrutiny than your standard customer due diligence practices offer.
 Part of this enhanced due diligence should be requiring PEPs to disclose identifying information about their potential RCAs at onboarding.
 This includes those RCAs’ names, addresses, birth dates, and government-issued ID numbers.
 PEPs should also be made to detail the specific natures of their relationships with RCAs.
+It’s crucial that organizations conduct a proper PEP risk assessment to identify potential PEPs and RCAs.

 2. Authenticate RCAs’ identity and relationship details